 A PIs’ Department / School or Center accepts financial responsibility for an Advance Account in the event that the sponsored award is not received.
 If this is the case, all expenses incurred will be applied to the Department’s account noted on the Request for Advance Account Form.

-For the awards with committed cost share, SPA will request a dedicated cost share account from the Budget Center at the time of the award account set up.
+For the awards with committed cost share, Post-Award will request a dedicated cost share account from the Budget Center at the time of the award account set up.
 Cost Share account will remain open for the duration of the associated award and will close when the sponsored project reaches the end date.
 Cost sharing from gift accounts or other private sources, as well as cost sharing using unrecovered indirect costs does not require a cost share account.

 Login to RAS by clicking here.